surajkc599/Angular4-Dynamic-Theme/README.md

 # TabManagement
 This sample project would mainly shows concept of how we could achieve dynamic theming in Angular application.
-Angular4, Angular Cli, Tabs creation.
-This sample does not follow any code guidelines- please do refer and infer the concept how we can achieve together with Angular-Cli as a base, SASS and Angular 4.
+Each theme represents its own colors for the same application.This sample does not follow any code guidelines - please do refer and infer the concept how we can achieve together with Angular-Cli as a base, JSON-Sass, SCSS and Angular 4.

 npm run build
 npm run start

 This has dependency on json-sass npm module (https://github.com/acdlite/json-sass)
-1. We would represent colors in JSON for multiple themes [Usually designers would map in JSON]
+1. We would represent colors in JSON for multiple themes [Usually designers would map in JSON] src/themes/json
 2. Use the script [jsontosass.js] under src/scripts to generate sass maps.
-3. Representation of JSON colors to sass maps is done.
-4. _utils under themes would read colors from sass maps dynamically using sass map functions.
+3. _utils under themes would read colors from sass maps dynamically using sass map functions.
-5. This can be called from our .scss files from per component.
+4. This can be called from our .scss files from per component.
+Make sure theme class is added to the body of aplication.
-6. This should work on any angular-cli starter project, Make sure to copy necessary files.
+5. This should work on any angular-cli starter project, Make sure to copy necessary files.
-7. I did ng-eject for angular-cli project to unpack webpack configurations.
+6. I did ng-eject for angular-cli project to unpack webpack configurations.This was required to specify sourceMap property of webpack to true which ensures it reads sass maps generated together with other css files.

 ## Built from concept
 https://webdesign.tutsplus.com/tutorials/an-introduction-to-sass-maps-usage-and-examples--cms-22184